What is divorce?

-Divorce is an action filed in court, seeking to dissolve the marriage of the parties involved.
-The parties to an action for divorce are the husband and wife, either or both of them seeking to legally end their marriage.
+A divorce is an action filed in court, seeking to dissolve the marriage of a married couple.
+Either or both of them can seek to legally end their marriage.

-Divorce severs all legal relations, including the bonds of matrimony that existed between the husband and wife.
-This also terminates the rights and obligations expected between spouses.
+Divorce severs all legal relations, including the bonds of matrimony that existed between the spouses and terminates all the rights and obligations expected of them under the marriage.

-Upon issuance of a divorce decree by the court which handled the case, all the legal relations between the spouses are terminated and they are restored to their respective status as before the marriage.
+Upon issuance of a divorce decree by the court, all the legal relations between the spouses are terminated and they are restored to their respective status as before the marriage.

 In England and Wales, you can only file for divorce if you have been married to your spouse for at least one year.
 There is only one ground for divorce, which is the irretrievable breakdown of a marriage.
 This ground is established by invoking and proving one or more of these facts:

-This fact takes the nature of marital infidelity where you have knowledge that your spouse has had full sexual intercourse with a person from the opposite sex and you find it intolerable to continue living with him or her.
+You can file for divorce on this ground if you know your spouse has had full sexual intercourse with someone of the opposite sex and you find it intolerable to continue living with him or her.

-This fact can be proved either by actual admission of your spouse or through circumstantial evidence.
+This fact can be proved either by actual admission by your spouse or through circumstantial evidence

-Any sexual relation short of a full sexual intercourse cannot be used as a fact and evidence of adultery.
-The appropriate fact to use would be unreasonable behaviour.
+You cannot give adultery as a reason if you continued to live together as a couple for six months after you found out about it.
+Any sexual relations short of a full sexual intercourse cannot be used as a fact and evidence of adultery.

 A typical petition invoking this fact would include about four to six paragraphs of different sorts of unreasonable behaviour allegations.